ataylor89/unix_wisdom/shell.md

 Thus the operating system (Mac OS) interfaces with the user through touch, sight or sound.

-A graphical user interface is a visual interface that uses the sense of sight.
+A graphical user interface is a visual interface that uses touch sensors and visual cues.

 There are touch interfaces and voice interfaces (TI and VI) that use the senses of touch and sound.